Doctors Note Logo

 What is BDSM sex and is it safe?

-BDSM sex is a consensual spectrum of erotic practices involving bondage/discipline, dominance/submission, and sadism/masochism, built on negotiated power exchange, communication, and trust.
-It can be practiced safely when partners prioritize clear ongoing consent (including safe words), education/training, proper gear, and aftercare, though risks like bruising, nerve injury, emotional triggers, STIs, and legal considerations still exist.
-There are several factors to consider—see below for specific safety strategies, beginner tips, and warning signs for when to seek medical or mental health care that could affect your next steps.
+BDSM (bondage/discipline, dominance/submission, sadism/masochism) is a consensual spectrum of erotic practices grounded in negotiated power exchange, clear communication, and mutual trust.
+Safe BDSM requires ongoing consent with safe words, proper education and gear, and structured aftercare.
+Common risks include bruising, nerve injury, emotional triggers, STIs, and legal considerations that vary by jurisdiction.
+Below, you'll find specific safety strategies, beginner tips, and warning signs indicating when to seek medical or mental health care.

 answer background